The Magic of Reality

 The Magic of Reality: How We Know What's Really True is a 2011 book by the British biologist Richard Dawkins, with illustrations by Dave McKean.
 The book was released on 15 September 2011 in the United Kingdom, and on 4 October 2011 in the United States.

 It is a graphic science book aimed primarily at children and young adults.
 Dawkins has stated that the book is intended for those aged around 12 years and upwards, and that when trialling the book prior to publishing, younger readers were able to understand its content with additional adult assistance.

 The book is published in the United Kingdom by Bantam Press, and in the United States by Free Press.

 Title

 In the first chapter of the book, Richard Dawkins explains what he means with the title The Magic of Reality:

+Magic is a slippery word: it is commonly used in three different ways, and the first thing I must do is distinguish between them.
+I'll call the first one 'supernatural magic', the second one 'stage magic' and the third one (which is my favourite meaning, and the one I intend in my title) 'poetic magic'. [...]
+What I hope to show you in this book is that reality—the facts of the real world as understood through the methods of science—is magical in this third sense, the poetic sense, the good to be alive sense. [...]
+In the rest of this book I want to show you that the real world, as understood scientifically, has magic of its own—the kind I call poetic magic: an inspiring beauty which is all the more magical because it is real and because we can understand how it works.
+Next to the true beauty and magic of the real world, supernatural spells and stage tricks seem cheap and tawdry by comparison.
+The magic of reality is neither supernatural nor a trick, but—quite simply—wonderful.
+Wonderful, and real.
+Wonderful because real.